 - Understand the importance of everyone’s role, bringing the best out of their teams

 - Build an inclusive and supportive team with a collective ethos

 - Keep the moral purpose of what we do at the forefront of everything

 There is no magic formula to becoming a good leader, in fact the best leaders are those who can develop their skillset around the needs of different teams which, means they are always evolving.

 There is support out there, to help you develop your skillset and become the leader our communities need.

 How can I become a leader?

 - Look for opportunities within your own schools, MATs and Trusts to observe, shadow, collaborate and support existing leaders.

 - Stay at the forefront of educational research, follow key educationalists on social media, listen to podcasts, read the latest books and take advantage of any CPD or initiatives

 - Seek opportunities, initiatives, and projects in your schools or within our area

-- Network and collaborate with colleagues in your school, Mat, Trust and Hub area
+- Network and collaborate with colleagues in your school, MAT, Trust and Hub

 National Professional Qualifications (NPQs)